fs-linguistics/Fachschaft-Planning/README.md

 # Next meeting:

-Aug 11 at 5PM on Discord.
+Aug 25 at 3PM on Discord.

 # Agenda for next time

+- Finalize topics
+- Divide work
+- Decide on time for next meeting and look over each others work